sebastianbeattie/sebs-chat/README.md

 ## What's in here?

-Seb's Chat consists of 2 parts, a client and an optional server.
-The server is intended for key sharing and message passing, but PeerJS will also be an option
+The client and an optional server.

+The client is capable of encrypting and decrypting single JSON messages via the command line, so the server is not needed.

+The server allows you to create messaging "groups" which pass messages between users.
+Key exchange will be added eventually.